larryzhuo/vue-pull-to-refresh-and-load-more/README.md

 }
 </script>
 ```

+as you can see, this scroller has some props:
+- hswipe-stop-scroll:  work for when you swipe scroll, stop vertical scroll.
+- init-load-more:   work for if you need load data when init this component.
+- wrapper-id and scroll-id:  work for specify many scroller in one page.
+- need-refresh:  work for if you need the refresh and load more function.
+- refresh-call:  work for pull down refresh call.
+- load-more-call:　work for pull up load more call.
+- has-more-data:　work for load more status, if false, it will show 'no more data'.
+- more-tip: work for control 'no more data' tip shows.

 above, I give a example to use in a ajax request base vue. when you $broadcast 'refresh-finish' or 'load-finish'. remeber the transfer scrollId. and errorCode:0 is success. errorCode:-1 is false.

 ![](http://ww3.sinaimg.cn/mw690/a5e2541bgw1f8qrr6en35j20k00zkdin.jpg)